Biomedical Engineers

 Work Environment

-Biomedical engineers who teach in a university will have much student contact in the classroom, the laboratory, and the office.
+Biomedical engineers who teach in a university will have regular student contact in the classroom, the laboratory, and the office.
 They also will be expected to serve on relevant committees while continuing their teaching, research, and writing responsibilities.
 As competition for teaching positions increases, the requirement that professors publish papers will increase.
-Professors usually are res...
+Professors usually are ...

 Outlook

-There will be great demand for skilled biomedical engineers in the future.
-Prospects look particularly good in the health care industry, which will continue to grow rapidly, primarily because people are living longer and require better medical devices and equipment.
-The U.S. Department of Labor predicts that employment for biomedical engineers will grow about as fast as the average for all care...
+There will be good demand for skilled biomedical engineers in the future.
+Prospects look particularly strong in the health care industry, which will continue to grow rapidly, primarily because people are living longer and require better medical devices and equipment.
+The U.S. Department of Labor predicts that employment for biomedical engineers will increase by 5 percent from 2022 through 2032....